adkelley/tree-sitter-roc/README.md

 tree-sitter generate
 tree-sitter test
 ```
-if you add a new feature you should add a test to one of the test files in `test/corpus/*.txt`
+If you add a new feature you should add a test to one of the test files in `test/corpus/*.txt`
 once you are happy with you changes run

 ```bash